Zamesov26/tg_new_bot/docs/adr/README.md

 ## Project Architecture Overview

-The sveta_bot project follows a modular architecture with clear separation of concerns:
+The wonderland project follows a modular architecture with clear separation of concerns:

 ### Core Components